 Once regression testing is completed and the results have been accepted, our doctors manually test the newly introduced conditions and symptoms.
 While subjective, this step provides us with an approximation of the real-life experience users have with the Infermedica platform.

-Metabase content is currently available in Arabic, Chinese - Simplified, Czech, Danish, Dutch, English, Estonian, French, German, Greek, Italian, Polish, Portuguese, Portuguese (Brazilian), Romanian, Russian, Slovak, Spanish, Spanish - Latin American, Turkish and Ukrainian.
+Metabase content is currently available in Arabic, Chinese - Simplified, Czech, Dutch, English, Estonian, French, German, Greek, Italian, Polish, Portuguese, Portuguese (Brazilian), Romanian, Russian, Slovak, Spanish, Spanish - Latin American, Turkish and Ukrainian.
 We have extensive experience in preparing localized versions of our system.
 Translation of the content is provided by a native speaker with medical education and takes about 120-160 hours.
 With every new content release, we make sure all the language versions are up to date.

 Lastly, the fully tested models are ready to be deployed to the cloud-based API.
 Once completed, the new content will be available to all users of Infermedica platform.
 With every release of a new model, Infermedica provides a fully transparent changelog of the medical content.
 This allows all of our partners to track modifications as well as the pace at which our medical knowledge base is growing.